Just-Some-Bots/MusicBot/_docs/using/commands.md

 joinserver
 {% endhighlight %}
 <strong>Description:</strong><br>
-Generate an invite link that can be used to add this bot to another server.
+Generate an invite link that can be used to add this bot to another server.<br>

 </details>

 <details>